 When visiting or touring the Red Clay Trail please respect the property of the owner's home or business.
 To make it more convenient for our visitors we have divided the trail into three sections.
 Both the Northern and Southern Tour Sections can be driven in about 90 minutes each.
 The Fort Gaines Section can be walked in about 45 minutes.
 All three sections are listed in the best travel sequence to eliminate as much back tracking as possible.
 If you need directions from one location to the next you can use the google map below.
 All of the locations are listed on the map.

-Blocks must be based on a traditional quilt block or a family heirloom and contain no POLITICAL messages, no representations from religious or special interest groups, family initials or crests, sports logos or advertising of any kind.
+All barn quilts on The Red Clay Trail must be based on a traditional quilt block or a family heirloom pattern and may not contain any POLITICAL messages, representations from religious or special interest groups, family initials or crests, sports logos or advertising of any kind.

 There are a number of web sites that are excellent resources on everything you want to know about barn quilts.
 We recommend you spend some time at the Alabama Barn Quilt Trail, Barn Quilt Info, Barn Quilt Headquarters, and The Chatt Hills Barn Quit Trail web sites.
 In addition to these excellent web sites, You Tube is filled with some great videos.